Skip to Main Content

 The same project may not be submitted to more than one ORCA funding opportunity in the same cycle.

-While an overlap exists between the RSJ and LSS call for proposals, scholars whose research has explicit focus on or implications for Latinx populations in the USA are encouraged to apply to the LSS program.
-If you are unsure which ORCA funding opportunity aligns most clearly with your project, please contact orcafunding@conet.ucla.edu.
+While an overlap exists between the RSJ and LSS call for proposals, scholars whose research has an explicit focus on or implications for Latinx populations in the USA are encouraged to apply to the LSS program.
+If you are unsure which ORCA funding opportunity aligns most clearly with your project, please contact orcafunding@conet.ucla.edu

 Use of Funds